radj307/ARRCON/.github/ISSUE_TEMPLATE/bug-report.md

   - For your own safety, never directly include any identifiable information such as IP addresses, hostnames, or ports.
 --->

 ### \# System Information
 <!---
   OS:       Your operating system, architecture, etc. (If you're using Linux, include the distribution.)
   Version:  The version of ARRCON you're using.
 (You can find this by using the `ARRCON -v` command.)
   Shell:    I only require this if you're using Windows because of its problematic handling of ANSI sequences.
-If you use a terminal emulator, include that as well.
+If you use a terminal emulator, include its name & a link to it as well.
             It is likely one of these:
             - Command Prompt   (cmd.exe)
             - PowerShell       (PowerShell.exe)
             - PowerShell Core  (pwsh.exe)
 --->
 - OS:
 - Version:
 - Shell (Windows-Only):

 ### \# Bug Description
 <!---